chairleague/hots-rules/README.md

 ### Substitutions

 Teams may sub in one non-rostered player for games, so long as that player is eligible to play in that league (see [Divisions](#divisions) and [Playing in Multiple Leagues](#playing-in-multiple-leagues-teams)).
 Substitutions can occur in between rounds - player who plays in any round is not required to play in any other rounds in the series.
-However, once drafting has begun, the roster is locked for that round.
+However, substitutions cannot be made during or after the hero draft - once drafting has begun, the roster is locked for that round.

 ### Map Selection / Draft Order

 The Home team, as designated by the schedule, is responsible for selecting the map and hosting the lobby for the first match.
 The Away team will thus have the first pick in the draft.
-This then alternates each round, as such:
+This then alternates each round:

 - Game 1: Home team selects map, Away team has first draft pick.
 - Game 2: Away team selects map, Home team has first draft pick.